vishal-vaghasiya/DialCodeKit/README.md

 ### Customizations

-`CountryDialCodePicker` offers several ways to customize its appearance and behavior:
+`DialCodeKit` offers several ways to customize its appearance and behavior:

 #### Title